jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

 # 4. Creating Entity Object

-We start off with `MetricEsDTO.java` located in `src/main/org/jacobwu/elasticsearch_springboot/model/MetricEsDTO.java`.
+We start off with `Metric.java` located in `src/main/org/jacobwu/elasticsearch_springboot/model/Metric.java`.
 The getters and setters are created via IntelliJ's generators for getters and setters.

 ```java
 package org.jacobwu.elasticsearch_springboot.model;